 Is the Burris Fullfield II 4.5-14×42 worth it?

-For a beginner scope, this is an excellent scope.
-To begin with, it’s durable.
-Even experienced shooters will occasionally bump their guns, and your scope should be able to withstand that.
+This is an excellent beginner scope.
+It’s durable, and even experienced shooters will occasionally bump their guns, so your scope should be able to withstand that.

 Pros: